sival19/webtech/lec02/Readme.md

 ## Exercise: Form Validation Part 1

 You have noticed that you can send any data in the inputs, or not sending data at all (empty fields).
-Now it is your job to prevent this, you are going to validate the form before being submitted.
+Now it is your job to prevent this.
+You are going to validate the form before being submitted.

 To do this, you can capture the ``onsubmit`` event of a form.
 Look at the [jQuery documentation](https://api.jquery.com/submit/).

-When the form is not valid, you should notify the user that something went wrong and stop the submission of the form.
+When the form is not valid, you should notify the user that something went wrong with an alert or a message, and stop the submission of the form.
 If it is valid, it should submit as normal.
-In this case, an extra message or an alert is enough.

 ## Exercise: Form Validation Part 2